 This is a technical explanation of CRISPR from a biology source.
 Can you rewrite it in plain language that a non-scientist would understand?

 I’m writing about algorithmic bias for a general education class.
-Can you help me explain it without using jargon?
+Can you help me define and explain it without using jargon?